mami-project/pathspider/doc/plugin.rst

 An example implementation of these methods can be found in `ecnspider3`:

-.. automethod:: ecnspider3.ECNSpider.config_zero
+.. automethod:: ecn.ECN.config_zero

-.. automethod:: ecnspider3.ECNSpider.config_one
+.. automethod:: ecn.ECN.config_one

 (Pre-,Post-)Connection
 ^^^^^^^^^^^^^^^^^^^^^^